OctopusDeploy/blog/blog/2018-08/kubernetes.md

 ![](kubernetes-ports.png)

 The last piece of configuration is to mount the ConfigMap volume we defined earlier in a directory.
 The HTTPD Docker image has been built to serve content from the `/usr/local/apache2/htdocs` directory.
-If you recall, we configured the ConfigMap Volume to expose the value of the ConfigMap called `index` as a file called `index.html`.
-So by mounting the volume under the `/usr/local/apache2/htdocs` directory, this Container resource will have a file called `/usr/local/apache2/htdocs/index.html` with the contents of the value in the ConfigMap.
+If you recall, we configured the ConfigMap Volume to expose the value of the ConfigMap resource called `index` as a file called `index.html`.
+So by mounting the volume under the `/usr/local/apache2/htdocs` directory, this Container resource will have a file called `/usr/local/apache2/htdocs/index.html` with the contents of the value in the ConfigMap resource.

 ![](kubernetes-container-volume.png)

 The configuration of each container is summarized in the main step UI, so you can review it at a glance.

 ![](kubernetes-container-summary.png)

+# The ConfigMap

 We have talked a lot about the ConfigMap resource that is created by the step, so now it is time to configure it.